Systematically Testing Singlet Models for $(g-2)_\mu$: Singlet Models

 For a vector singlet with no axial couplings, the partial decay width to di-muons is \be \Gamma(V \to \mu^+\mu^-) = \frac{g_V^2 m_V}{12\pi}\left( 1 + \frac{2m_\mu^2}{m_V^2} \right)\sqrt{1- \frac{4m_\mu^2}{m_V^2}}~, \ee for $m_V > 2m_\mu$.
 The vector contribution to $\g$ from Fig. \ref{f.feynmang-2} (left) can be written \be a^{V}_{\mu} = \frac{g_V^2 }{4\pi^2} \int_0^1\! dz \frac{ z (1-z)^2}{ (1-z)^2 + z (m_V/m_\mu)^2} ~, \ee and the favored parameter space for resolving the $\g$ anomaly is shown in the orange band of Fig.~\ref{f.g-2contours}.
 In principle, there are many possible choices for abelian SM extensions that contain a vector-muon interaction.
 However, for anomaly-free U(1) gauge extensions to the SM, the favored parameter space for resolving $\g$ is already excluded in most variants.

-\begin{itemize} \item{\bf Kinetically-mixed dark photon} \\ The popular kinetically-mixed ``dark photon'' model features a new vector singlet corresponding to a secluded U(1) gauge group under which SM fermions carry no charges \cite{Pospelov_2009}.
+\begin{itemize} \item{\bf Kinetically-mixed dark photon} \\ The popular kinetically-mixed ``dark photon'' model features a new vector singlet corresponding to a secluded U(1) gauge group under which SM fermions carry no charges \cite{Pospelov:2008zw}.
 In this scenario the muon-dark photon coupling is induced through kinetic mixing between dark and visible photons, so the dark photon couples to all charged fermions with equal strength.
 Consequently, this model is excluded as a solution to $\g$ by a variety of $B$-factory, beam dump, and rare meson decay searches -- see \cite{Ilten:2018crw,Bauer:2018onh} for a summary of constraints.
 This conclusion holds regardless of whether the dark photon decays visibly or invisibly.\footnote{ However, there is a limited parameter space for exotic decays that yield both visible and invisible particles via dark sector cascades in each decay event and may be tested with dedicated $B$ factory and fixed target searches \cite{Mohlabeng:2019vrz}.}

 \item{\bf Anomaly-free U(1) extensions} \\ Minimal abelian extensions to the SM promote an anomaly-free linear combination of baryon $(B)$, lepton $(L)$, and lepton flavor $(L_i)$ quantum numbers, where $i = e, \mu,\tau$, to a gauge symmetry.
-Assuming no additional SM charged fields, the complete list of anomaly-free linear combinations is \be B-L~~,~~ L_i - L_j ~~,~~ B - 3 L_i~~. \ee Since nearly all of these options include some coupling to first-generation SM fermions, they are subject to the same constraints that apply to the dark photon and are, therefore, also excluded \cite{Altmannshofer:2014pba,Dror:2017nsg,Escudero:2019gzq,Krnjaic:2019rsv,Ballett:2019xoj} -- see also \cite{Ilten:2018crw,Bauer:2018onh} for a summary of bounds.
-The only known exception is gauged $L_\mu- L_\tau$ \cite{He:1990pn}, which has no tree-level couplings to first-generation particles and evades many of the bounds that arise from couplings to protons and electrons.\footnote{The gauged $B-3 L_\mu$ model may also be viable as a candidate solution, but the experimental bounds in the relevant parameter space have not yet been studied in detail. } This model is viable for vector masses in the $\sim$ 15 -- 210 MeV range \cite{Escudero:2019gzq} in which $V$ decays exclusively to neutrinos and can be tested with low-energy fixed-target experiments -- see Sec.~\ref{s.ft} for more details.
+Some examples include $B-L$, $B - 3 L_i$, $L_i - L_j$.
+Since nearly all of these options include some coupling to first-generation SM fermions, they are subject to the same constraints that apply to the dark photon and are, therefore, also excluded \cite{He:1990pn,Dror:2017nsg,Ballett:2019xoj} (unless new fields are introduced \cite{Allanach:2015gkd,Raby:2017igl,Kawamura:2019rth,Bodas:2021fsy,Mondal:2021vou,Greljo:2021xmg,Lee:2021gnw}).
+A well known exception is gauged $L_\mu- L_\tau$ \cite{Altmannshofer:2014pba,Escudero:2019gzq,Krnjaic:2019rsv,Holst:2021lzm}, which has no tree-level couplings to first-generation particles and evades many of the bounds that arise from couplings to protons and electrons.
+This model is viable for vector masses in the $\sim$ 15 -- 210 MeV range \cite{Escudero:2019gzq} in which $V$ decays exclusively to neutrinos and can be tested with low-energy fixed-target experiments -- see Sec.~\ref{s.ft} for more details.